snowdrop/k8s-infra/ansible/README-k8s.md

 ## Instructions

-This cluster that the playbook will create will be created using `Kubeadmin` and where we will install
+This cluster that the following playbook will setup will be created using `Kubeadmin` and will be provisioned with

 - Kubernetes Dashboard
 - Helm Tiller